 They say when you take a mouthful of Mejillones Rellenos, it is as fiery (to the taste) as a tiger.

-When preparing your mussels to be stuffed, make sure to throw away any open shell before cooking.
+When preparing your mussels to be stuffed, make sure to throw away any open shells before cooking.
 Then, after being cooked, throw away any closed shell from the pot,

 The mussels, after being thoroughly cleaned and cooked, are then stuffed, breaded, and fried.